fastoch/DevOps_Full_Course/README.md

 ---

-# 8. Local Multi Node Cluster Setup
+# 8. Local Multi-Node Cluster Setup

 There are different ways you can install Kubernetes on your local machine:
 - Minikube